-Quizzes: We will have a quiz about every week and a half to two weeks.
+Quizzes: We will have a quiz about every week and a half.
 It will be straight from the homework.
 It is your responsibility to come to class, so if you miss a quiz because you are not there, you will not be allowed to make it up.
 Your lowest quiz score will be dropped.

 Exams: There will be two in-class exams as well as a final exam.
-The in-class exams will be on Oct 5 and Nov 2.
+The in-class exams will be on Sep 26 and Oct 31.
 If you skip an exam, you will normally not be able to make it up, unless you have a compelling (e.g. medical) and documented excuse.
 Forgetting that there is an exam or being unprepared for it are not considered compelling excuses.
 Your in-class exam score will be computed as 2/3(higher score)+1/3(lower score).